nolanvo5894/for_my_wife_AI/README.md

 4. Click "Fight!!!" to generate comprehensive research and debates

-5. Explore the results in the three tabs:
+5. Explore the research in the three tabs:
    - **For Stance**: Essay supporting the position
    - **Against Stance**: Essay opposing the position
    - **Podcast**: Interactive script and audio recording